Brown Butter Sage Sauce

-A quick and easy brown butter sage sauce or “burro bruno e salvia” in Italian, ideally tossed with butternut squash ravioli or gnocchi and sprinkled with toasted bread crumbs or nuts!
+A quick and easy brown butter sage sauce or “burro bruno e salvia” in Italian, ideally tossed with butternut squash or mushroom ravioli, fluffy gnocchi and sprinkled with toasted bread crumbs or pine nuts!

 This easy brown butter sage sauce makes the perfect sauce for pan seared scallops, salmon, chicken and steak.
 Not to mention it is quick and impressive!

-Serve it gently tossed with butternut squash ravioli or sweet potato gnocchi, then sprinkled with hazelnuts, pecans, toasted pine nuts or walnuts, even cranberries or brown sugar.
+Serve it gently tossed with butternut squash ravioli, farrotto or sweet potato gnocchi, then sprinkled with hazelnuts, pecans, toasted pine nuts or walnuts, even cranberries or brown sugar.

-I love to drizzle it over these crispy sage potatoes I make as soon as chanterelles are in season.
+I personally love to drizzle it over these Italian roasted potatoes or crispy sage potatoes I make as soon as chanterelles are in season.

 Easy breezy, and I can promise you it will be better than a restaurant because you control the quality of the ingredients.
-So don’t forget: organic butter and sage only!
+So don’t forget: organic grass fed butter and fresh sage only!

-Tough I am about to get on a plane to my favorite place on the Planet, Kauai, and dreaming of tropical beach drinks, I wanna suggest you make some butternut squash or pumpkin ravioli or gnocchi to toss with this brown butter sage sauce.
-This the season after all, plus it really makes a lovely pair!
+Although I am about to get on a plane to my favorite place on the Planet, Kauai, and dreaming of tropical beach drinks, I wanna suggest you make some butternut squash or pumpkin ravioli or these ricotta gnocchi to toss with this divine brown butter sage sauce.
+‘Tis the season after all, plus it really make a lovely pair!

 To make a simple brown butter “beurre noisette”, you would follow the exact recipe without adding any sage.

 You will see the butter go through stages of different colors, from light to golden to nutty brown.
 The milk solids will cook the quickest and drop to the bottom of the pan.
-Leave those behind If you want, personally I love the extra nuttiness it adds to the sauce.
+Leave those behind if you want, personally I happen to love to extra nuttiness it adds to the sauce.